InteractiveDataVis/Interactive-Data-Vis-Spring2023/2_2_distributions/NOTES.md

 `429173933b75babb90efb12ddc01da5ab6e8c880`.
 Not coming as naturally as I wanted it to.

+So, after a bit of tweaks, I ended up with a graph looking if birth weight correlated with the age of the mother:

+![../screen_shots/age_of_mother_v_birth_weight.png]

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial